The Fundamental Principles of Human Understanding, and the Primary “Categories” of Human Knowledge: Physics, Logic

 Because we founded our logic in empirical proof (and notably borrowed theories from the greatest minds of all time like Aristotle, Locke, Hume, Kant, and Mill), and rationalized from there, we create a solid model (a theory) for categorization.

 Once you understand the basic categories, then the complex categories can be extrapolated and a basic theory of knowledge can be used to organize concepts, make judgements, and rationalize further (they can be used in the art/science of logic and reason).

 With that said, this page isn’t about everything that arises (our page on the basics of a theory of knowledge is), it is about the four general categories above and how to build on them.

 So let’s discuss the categories in more detail.

-TIP: These aren’t only the spheres of human knowledge, but they are also the spheres of human experience (noting that we can only experience the purely metaphysics via our imagination).
+TIP: These aren’t only the spheres of human knowledge, but they are also the spheres of human experience (noting that we can only experience the purely rational and metaphysic via our imagination).